bertdida/twitter-quote-scraper/README.md

 ## Arguments

-**--twitter-creds** Think of this as the login form to access Twitter's API.
+**--twitter-creds** Think of this as a login form to access the Twitter's API.
 Its value is the path to JSON file that holds your Twitter app's credentials, see `creds/twitter.json` for the expected keys.